eshwes01/FoodQuiz/README.md

       a)  Quiz Start Button should perform as reset button however session doesn't clear fully and user can still see the saved answers.This should be fix as it can confuse to the user.

       b)  Mobile size device responsive layout needed to be fixed as it has to be more compact and reducing space to attract user with more important element.

+      c)  Although user reached to the last questions after submit they can come back and see the saved answered (again session doesn't clear fully).

+      d.)
+When user hit submit button twice the result showing changes inconsistanly.